AdobeDocs/experience-platform.en/help/segmentation/api/getting-started.md

 For more information on using this endpoint, please read the [previews developer guide](./previews.md).

-## PQL conversions

-Profile Query Language (PQL) conversions allows you to convert your formatting between `pql/text` and `pql/json`.
-You can do this by using the `/segment/conversion` endpoint.

-For more information on using this endpoint, please read the [PQL conversions developer guide](./pql-conversions.md).

 ## Schedules

 Schedules are a tool that can be used to automatically run export jobs once a day.
 You can use the `/config/schedules` endpoint to retrieve a list of schedules, create a new schedule, retrieve details of a specific schedule, update a specific schedule, or delete a specific schedule.

-For more information on using this endpoint, please read the [schedules developer guide](./schedules.md). -->
+For more information on using this endpoint, please read the [schedules developer guide](./schedules.md).

 ## Segment definitions